 Drawing for Textiles

-This exciting and practical course will help you develop your drawing skills for textile design.
+Drawing for Textiles is an exciting and practical course that will help you develop your drawing skills for textile design.
 Using your sketchbook you will learn how to develop your own original and innovative textile design ideas.
-You will explore research methods and learn how to develop your concepts through set activities including: experimental expressive drawing, mark making, gesture, drawing large scale, drawing with new tools, creating texture and creating collaged drawings...

 You will leave with a developed sketchbook filled with new and exciting drawings, made in various media and techniques.
 You will understand how research skills can be used to create successful designs that will help you when responding to textile design briefs for professional projects in industry or further study.